-- By a staff member / other person who perform tasks within the school: A member of staff will contact the Director and the parents as soon as possible to report and explain what has happened.
-If the pupil's parents file a complaint with the Director, a meeting is arranged between the parents, the person involved and the Director.
-If no satisfactory solution is reached during the above meeting, the Director advises the parents to lodge the complaint with the board and/or the confidential advisor.
-The confidential adviser can in turn refer the matter to the board or to the national complaints committee. - By a parent: A parent who violates the code of conduct is approached by a staff member.
-If no satisfactory resolution can be found the matter is referred to the Director. - By a pupil: If a pupil violates the code of conduct, the protocol 'Interventions on behaviour problems' is followed (see chapter 'Pedagogical Climate') - For all complaints, support can be requested from the school's confidential advisor.
+- \ By a staff member/ other person who perform tasks within the school: A member of staff will contact management and the parents as soon as possible to report and explain what has happened.
+If the student's parents file a complaint with school management, a meeting is arranged between the parents, the person involved and management.
+If no satisfactory solution is reached during the above meeting, management advises the parents to lodge the complaint with the board and/or the confidential advisor.
+The confidential advisor can in turn refer the matter to the board or to the national complaints committee. - \ By a parent: A parent who violates the code of conduct is approached by a staff member.
+If no satisfactory resolution can be found the matter is referred to school management - \ By a student: If a student violates the code of conduct, the protocol Unacceptable behaviour is followed (see chapter Unacceptable behaviour) - For all complaints, support can be requested from the school's confidential advisor, Mrs. Katie Zalewska.